New stadium for Commanders is a political football for local leaders

 Team officials, including Snyder and co-owner Tanya Snyder, did not address the possibility of a new stadium during Wednesday’s announcement, but they have been actively pursuing possible new locations for several years.

-Representatives of the team met last year with legislators in Virginia to push for a new stadium complex, and Republican and Democratic legislators introduced bills last month to build a stadium and commercial complex in Northern Virginia as a package to bring professional football to the commonwealth.
+Representatives of the team met last year with legislators in Virginia to push for a new stadium complex, and Republican and Democratic lawmakers introduced bills last month to build a stadium and commercial complex in Northern Virginia as a package to bring professional football to the commonwealth.

-Early reaction in Richmond, where the General Assembly is considering pair of bills intended to lure the team to Virginia, was muted at best.
+Early reaction in Richmond, where the General Assembly is considering a pair of bills intended to lure the team to Virginia, was muted at best.

-“The new name is fine but I also liked the other one,” said Senate Majority Leader Richard L. Saslaw (D-Fairfax), who is carrying legislation that would create a football stadium authority to oversee the financing and construction of a massive retail and entertainment development anchored by an NFL stadium.
+“The new name is fine, but I also liked the other one,” said Senate Majority Leader Richard L. Saslaw (D-Fairfax), who is carrying legislation that would create a football stadium authority to oversee the financing and construction of a massive retail and entertainment development anchored by an NFL stadium.

 “I can learn to love it,” texted Del.
 Lamont Bagby (D-Henrico), head of the Legislative Black Caucus, who’s been supportive of the stadium bills.
 “Love the uniforms tho.”

 Del.
-Mark Keam (D-Fairfax) was with those poking fun, tweeting: “On this #GroundHogDay, Punxsutawney Phil predicts 6 more weeks of public ridicule over this new name.”
+Mark L. Keam (D-Fairfax) was with those poking fun, tweeting: “On this #GroundHogDay, Punxsutawney Phil predicts 6 more weeks of public ridicule over this new name.”

-Gov. Glenn Youngkin (R), who’d given the stadium legislation a shout-out in his formal address to General Assembly last month, had been mum on Twitter since late Tuesday night.
+Virginia Gov. Glenn Youngkin (R), who’d given the stadium legislation a shout-out in his formal address to the General Assembly last month, had been mum on Twitter since late Tuesday night.
 His office did not immediately respond to a request for his take on the name.

 Maryland Gov. Larry Hogan (R) on Wednesday did not mention where the team might eventually play when he issued a congratulatory tweet directed at team president Jason Wright.
 “We look forward to the start of this new chapter in the team’s storied history,” Hogan wrote.